What Are Sustainable Use Practices?

 Managed consumption of natural resources comes with economic benefits

 Plenty of the reusable alternatives we mentioned above come with a pretty nice price tag.
-As in they don't cost you much because you don't have to continue buying them over and over again.
+As in managed consumption doesn't cost you much because you don't have to continue buying them over and over again.

 Sustainable living benefits both present and future generations